hrfried/espectre/README.md

 <summary>Click to expand FAQ</summary>

 **Q: Do I need programming knowledge to use it?**
-A: Basic command line skills are needed to build and flash the firmware using ESP-IDF.
-Follow the step-by-step guide in SETUP.md.
+A: No!
+ESPectre uses YAML configuration files.
+Just copy the example, modify WiFi credentials, and flash.

 **Q: Does it work with my router?**
 A: Yes, if your router has 2.4GHz Wi-Fi (virtually all modern routers have it).

 **Q: How much does it cost in total?**
 A: Hardware: ~€10 for an ESP32-S3 or ESP32-C6 device.
 Software: All free and open source.
-You'll also need a device to run the MQTT broker (Home Assistant or Mosquitto), which can be a Raspberry Pi (~€35-50) or any existing PC/NAS you already have (free).
+You'll also need Home Assistant running somewhere (Raspberry Pi ~€35-50, or any existing PC/NAS).

 **Q: Do I need to modify anything on the router?**
 A: No!
 The router works normally.
 The sensor "listens" to Wi-Fi signals without modifying anything.

-**Q: Can I try it without Home Assistant?**
-A: Yes, you can use any MQTT server (e.g., Mosquitto) or even just view data via serial port.

 **Q: Does it work through walls?**
 A: Yes, the 2.4GHz Wi-Fi signal penetrates drywall.
 Reinforced concrete walls reduce sensitivity but detection remains possible at reduced distances.